alhedmi/hyprArch-dashboard/README.md

 ## Installation

-To install, run the install.sh script.
-If you encounter symlink issues, please uninstall all components and use the install-cpy.sh script instead.
+To install, run the `install.sh` script.
+If you encounter symlink issues, please uninstall all components and use the `install-cpy.sh` script instead.

 ## Usage
-Execute the toggle_dashboard.sh script directly or assign the command ./toggle_dashboard.sh to a keyboard shortcut, such as SUPER+G.
+Execute the `toggle_dashboard.sh` script directly or assign the command `./toggle_dashboard.sh` to a keyboard shortcut, such as `SUPER+G`.